Death of Abu Bakr al-Baghdadi: Raid

 Once Delta was inside the target building, Baghdadi fled into a tunnel network under the premises wearing a suicide vest and carrying two children with him.
 By the time he reached a dead end, an explosive ordnance disposal military robot and a dog (later identified as a male Belgian Malinois named "Conan") had been dispatched to subdue him.
-He detonated his vest, killing himself and two children, and causing the tunnel to collapse.
+He detonated his vest, killing himself and the two children, and causing the tunnel to collapse.
 The children killed were believed to be younger than 12 years old.
 U.S. soldiers dug through the debris to retrieve some of Baghdadi's remains and lab technicians successfully conducted DNA profiling and biometrics tests within 15 minutes of his death via Defense Intelligence Agency analysis, confirming Baghdadi's identity.
 According to the White House, "a combination of visual evidence and DNA tests confirmed Baghdadi's identity."
 The quick DNA confirmation is attributed to special forces already possessing samples of Baghdadi's tissue, reportedly voluntarily provided by one of his daughters, according to a U.S. official.
 McKenzie, however, stated that they were obtained from his time in Camp Bucca.

 Two adult male captives and a "substantial" amount of documents and electronic items were seized from the compound during the raid which, per U.S. officials, was a primary goal so they could understand the current leadership structure of ISIL.
 Items included 5–6 cellphones, 2–4 laptops and some USB flash drives.
 Just before 3:30 am Syrian time, U.S. helicopters departed the area for Iraq and the compound was then destroyed by airstrikes from overhead F-15 jets and MQ-9 Reaper drones, reportedly to prevent the site from becoming a "shrine" for sympathizers.
 According to Chairman of the Joint Chiefs of Staff Mark Milley, a wide variety of munitions, including AGM-158 JASSM cruise missiles, unspecified precision-guided bombs, and AGM-114 Hellfire guided missiles were responsible for leveling Baghdadi's compound.

 McKenzie, who called the operation "exquisitely planned and executed," stated that the special forces who took part in the operation were based in Syria and that only U.S. personnel were involved in the raid on the compound itself.
 The entire operation lasted roughly two hours.